BattleTalent/community-docs/website/docs/tutorial-base-projects.md

 #### Downloads (New)
 These are projects based on the new toolkit.
 They are the prefered projects.

+(Coming Soon)

+#### Songs
+This is a special project that makes it able to add songs to the Song Spell!
+Make sure to keep the mod/addressable names like `YOURPREFIX_SongPlayer_SONG_SongName`, else the songplayer wont find your song!

 * [Song](https://github.com/unbelievableflavour/BattleTalentBaseProjects/raw/main/YOURPREFIX_SongPlayer_SONG_SongName.zip)

 #### Downloads (Old)